 Writing materials and stamped envelopes are available for purchase through commissary.
 Inmates who are without funds are provided with materials with which to send out two letters a week.

-7. Life at the Colusa County Jail
+7. What is life like at the Colusa County Jail?

 Colusa County inmates are housed separately according to gender and criminal classification.
 The population is provided with three meals a day and basic hygiene supplies, and inmates have access to general medical and dental care, if needed.
 There is also mental health treatment available.
 Meals are contracted out, provided by a local hospital.